peacebytes/selenium-cucumber-java/README.md

 *Setup WebDrivers*

-## How to complie, clean up and test scripts
+## How to compile and execute test?
 ```
 mvn clean install
 ```